 Most of the problems that can appear when a woman tries to get pregnant are caused by anomalies in the reproductive cells or gametes (eggs and sperm) which prevent egg fertilization.
-But female infertility can be also due to certain uterine diseases that make it difficult for the embryo to attach to the womb.
+However, female infertility can also be attributed to certain uterine diseases that make it difficult for the embryo to attach to the womb.

 On the other hand, a woman may be childless because she is unable to get pregnant or bear a pregnancy until birth.
 The good news is that there's a reproductive option for all of them called surrogacy or surrogate motherhood.
 With surrogacy, they can have another woman carry a child for them, thereby fulfilling their dream of having a baby.

 Making the decision of having a baby using a surrogate or gestational carrier is not something that one does hastily.
 However, depending on the cause that has led you to consider this fertility treatment, you may choose it as:

 - In women born without a uterus or those who have had it surgically removed, or when there is a condition considered a contraindication to pregnancy.
 Also, for gay couples and single men who want to expand their family and be genetically related to the child.